cake404/PiSpeechRecognition/README.md

 # PiSpeechRecognition
-This project allows a person to speak into a microphone and see the text equvilant on a LCD screen.
-This is meant to be an exploration of machine learning and speech processing, and it will have a simple setup on a Raspberry Pi.
+This project is small project written in python using the Tensorflow framework.
+It is meant to be an exploration of machine learning and speech processing, and it will have a simple setup on a Raspberry Pi.
+The goal of this project is to allow a person to speak into a microphone and see the text equvilant on a LCD screen.

 USAGE
 -------------